-It’s been 38 years since indoor flat track racing last made an appearance in the Twin Cities, but on Friday, March 23, the two picked up right where they had left off.
+It had been 38 years since indoor flat track racing last made an appearance in the Twin Cities, but it has picked up right where it had left off.

 Technically the sport hopped the Mississippi, moving from the Minneapolis Armory to the Lee & Rose Warner Coliseum on the Minnesota State Fairgrounds.
 But the slew of legendary Twin Cities racers in the building and the excitement hanging in the air atop a thick cloud of exhaust indicated there wasn’t much that had changed since 1980.